Boren Undergraduate Scholarships

-1. Contact your Boren campus representative for your on-campus deadline.
-At UW Seattle, the campus representative is Emily Smith.
+1. Contact your Boren campus representative.
+At UW Seattle, the campus representative for undergraduate students is Robin Chang.
 At UW Bothell, the campus representative is Natalia Dyba.
 At UW Tacoma, the campus representative is Cindy Schaarschmidt.
 Continue to work with your campus representative during the application process.

-Emily Smith in the Office of Merit Scholarships, Fellowships & Awards is happy to meet with UW Seattle students interested in applying for the Boren Scholarship.
+Robin Chang in the Office of Merit Scholarships, Fellowships & Awards is happy to meet with UW Seattle undergraduate students interested in applying for the Boren Scholarship.
 Information sessions will also be held throughout fall quarter to introduce this nationally competitive program.